Funniest (And Pettiest) Reactions To Damson Idris Confirming His Swoonship With Heartthrob Whisperer Lori Harvey

 — philip lewis (@Phil_Lewis_) January 13, 2023

-Social media is ABLAZE over Damson Idris confirming that he’s dating Lori Harvey, 26, by posting a photo of himself kissing the Hall of Fame Hot Girl on her irthday in a now viral Instagram story.
+Social media is ABLAZE over Damson Idris confirming that he’s dating Lori Harvey, 26, by posting a photo of himself kissing the Hall of Fame Hot Girl on her birthday in a now-viral Instagram story.

-The Snowfall star, 31, followed up with another post of Harvey seemingly on the set of the hit series with two money phones in their hand.
+The Snowfall star, 31, followed up with another post of Harvey seemingly on the set of the hit series with two money phones in her hand.

 It looks like it may be official!!
 After a rumored romance, Damson Idris posted a photo of him and Lori Harvey to his IG story, as well as a solo photo of Lori pic.twitter.com/0KO1ZiwjBa